 Your GP and nurse will support you if you need to use insulin treatment.

 Eating healthily, being active and being a healthy weight are still important parts of treating your diabetes, even if you are taking medicine to help reduce your blood glucose.

 Your GP or nurse will explain how to take your medicine and how to store it.
 You can also get information and advice from your local pharmacist.

-Download 'My Medicines List' (PDF 2 pages, 243 KB) to keep a list of all the medicines and supplements you take.
+Download the 'My Medicines List' (PDF, 243 KB, 2 pages) to keep a list of all the medicines and supplements you take.
 Bring your medicine list to your diabetes check-ups for review.